GeorgeDaoud3/SOFE4630U-MS3/README.md

     ![](images/df1.jpg)

-3. Then click **Enable** and Wait until the GCP get the service enabled for you.
+3. Click **Enable** and Wait until the GCP gets the service enabled for you.

     ![](images/df2.jpg)